solana-labs/solana/book/src/introduction.md

 called Loom.

-Around the same time, Ethereum-based project Loom Network sprung up and many people were confused if they were the same project.
+Around the same time, Ethereum-based project Loom Network sprung up and many people were confused about whether they were the same project.
 The Loom team decided it would rebrand.
 They chose the name Solana, a nod to a small beach town North of San Diego called Solana Beach, where Anatoly, Greg and Stephen lived and surfed for three years when they worked for Qualcomm.
 On March 28th, the team created